jpoirier/miner-monitor/README.md

 ## Build example (assumes you have the dotnet sdk installed)
+    Not sure what the best way of doing this is?

     $ cd miner-monitor
+    $ dotnet new console -o .

+        *delete the Program,cs file

     $ dotnet publish -c Release -r win10-x64 | linux-x64

 ## Misc